cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 - triggered-by: `staking.RemoveValidator`

-Any outstanding commission is sent to the validator's self-delegation's withdrawal address.
+Outstanding commission is sent to the validator's self-delegation withdrawal address.
-Any remaining rewards still stored in the validator gets sent to the community fee pool.
+Remaining delegator rewards get sent to the community fee pool.

 Note: the validator only gets removed when it has no remaining delegations.
 At that time, all outstanding delegator rewards will have been withdrawn.